Sean Wight: Early life

 Wight was brought to Australia in 1983.
 He was part of an Under 19 VFL premiership side just weeks after his arrival from Ireland in 1983 and was widely hailed for his rapid conversion, though others who joined him from Ireland had much less success.

 VFL/AFL career

 Wight made his VFL debut in 1985 and became a regular backline player, recognisable with his trademark moustache.

-Wight played in two Demons night premiership winning sides, in 1987 and 1989.
+Wight played in two Demons night premiership–winning sides, in 1987 and 1989.

 He began to develop a reputation as a dour defender, with an exceptional ability to not only spoil opponents marking attempts, but take high marks himself.

-Wight, along with fellow recruit Jim Stynes was a member of Melbourne's 1988 VFL Grand Final team which lost to Hawthorn.
+Wight, along with fellow Irish recruit Jim Stynes, was a member of Melbourne's 1988 VFL Grand Final team which lost to Hawthorn.

 Retiring in 1995, Wight's career was somewhat overshadowed by Stynes, whose career in the midfield earned more accolades and media attention.

+Death

 Wight died on 30 June 2011 after a short battle with lung cancer.